Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Analysis of Storm Surge Simulations

-where $m_j(\bfx)$ is the value to predict the high level code $y_{2,j}(\cdot)$ at input $\bfx$ and $j$-th spatial coordinate and $\bar{y}_{2,j}: = \sum_{\bfx \in \calX_2} y_{2,j}(\bfx)/n_2$ is the average of code $y_{2,j}(\cdot)$ at $j$-th spatial coordinate.
-The NSME computes the residual variance with the total variance.
+where $m_j(\bfx)$ is the value to predict the high-fidelity simulator $y_{2,j}(\cdot)$ at input $\bfx$ and $j$-th spatial coordinate and $\bar{y}_{2,j}: = \sum_{\bfx \in \calX_2} y_{2,j}(\bfx)/n_2$ is the average of code $y_{2,j}(\cdot)$ at $j$-th spatial coordinate.
+The NSME computes the residual variance with the total variance, which has a similar meaning as the coefficient of determination.
 The closer NSME is to 1, the more accurate the model is.
-If the ADCIRC simulator is used to predict the ADCIRC + SWAN simulator at these 166 inputs, NSME is -1.089, which indicates that the mean of the training data in the high-fidelity simulator is a better predictor than the low-fidelity simulator at these inputs.
+If the ADCIRC simulator is used to predict the ADCIRC + SWAN simulator at these 166 new inputs, NSME is -1.089, which indicates that the mean of the training data in the high-fidelity simulator is a much better predictor than the low-fidelity simulator at these inputs.